Country Day School movement: Overview

 The Country Day School movement shared many values with the Arts and Crafts movement.
 School buildings and campus landscaping were designed with the goal of creating an inspirational atmosphere that would foster learning and culture.
 In keeping with this holistic view of the student learning environment, various "after-school" programs promoted student development, including athletic programs, choir and religious studies, and monitored study time.
 Students were given opportunities to develop leadership skills through clubs and student organizations.

-The first Country Day Schools were Poly Prep Country Day School, University School (near Cleveland), Detroit Country Day School, Gilman School, McDonogh School and The Summit Country Day School.
+The first Country Day Schools were Poly Prep Country Day School in Brooklyn, University School near Cleveland, Detroit Country Day School, Gilman School in Baltimore, McDonogh School near Baltimore, and The Summit Country Day School in Cincinnati.
 These six college-preparatory schools provided the structure and campus location format which would guide many more Country Day Schools that would be built around the country over the next 100 years.
 A leader in the movement, Tower Hill School, was founded by the du Pont family in Wilmington, Delaware, and headed by Burton Fowler, a devout follower of John Dewey and president of the Progressive Education Association.